scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

    :align: center

-   Table 4: Experiments performed on MVAE architecture across fully labelled MNIST dataset that trains on objective function L = LU + γ ∗LS on fully supervised dataset.
+   Table 4: Experiments performed on MVAE architecture across fully labelled MNIST dataset that trains on objective function :math:`L = LU + \gamma * LS` on fully supervised dataset.
 The best results for the classification accuracy on the MVAE embeddings in a given latent-dimensionality are bolded.

 Conclusion